 *We consider part-time hours to be three days or less during a working week.

 Subscription runs from January to December.
 Renewals are issued in October/November and are payable on demand.
-Failure to pay within 2 months of the due date will result in benefits being suspended.
-Failure to pay within 9 months will result in automatic revoking of membership and a returning fee will be applicable.
+Failure to make a payment by the end of January will result in benefits being suspended.
+Failure to pay within 3 months will result in automatic revoking of membership and a returning fee will be applicable.
 Members need to inform us of any changes in their membership grade.
 Please notify us by emailing email@example.com

 Direct Debit is the preferred option, overseas members may pay by bank transfer, Cheque, Visa or MasterCard.